Protecting your home ownership rights during divorce or dissolution

 If your property is not registered with the Land Registry, you can protect your position by applying for a ‘class F land charge’ at the Land Registry, which costs £1.

-If the property is not the family home, you may be able to register a ‘restriction’ at the Land Registry.
+If the property is not the family home, you might be able to register a ‘restriction’ at the Land Registry.

 Once you have registered your interest, your ex-partner cannot sell the property or apply for a larger mortgage without you being told about it.